yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 Duration: 40 minutes

-Fabrikam Medical Conferences has their first website for a customer running in the cloud, but deployment is still a largely manual process and we have no insight into the behavior of the application in the cloud.
+Fabrikam Medical Conferences has their first website for a customer running in the cloud, but deployment is still a largely manual process, and we have no insight into the behavior of the application in the cloud.

 ### Task 1: Set up Application Insights